-When I read Jeff’s “How will you teach yourself to fly in 2013?” post, I didn’t know I would actually learn to fly in 2013.
+When I read Jeff’s “How will you teach yourself to fly post, I didn’t know I would actually learn to fly.

-But flying—what trapeze artists call what they do—is exactly what I did this past weekend.
+But flying—what trapeze artists call what they do—is exactly what I did recently.

 Three days later, I was back in the park, watching yachts on the glinting waters and jets growling in low over the skyscrapers.
 From a platform about 25 feet off the ground.